duhongwei/hotloadjs-book/README.md

 # hotloadjs-book
 a book for hotloadjs

-It has published at [https://www.gitbook.com/book/duhongwei/hotloadjs/details](https://www.gitbook.com/book/duhongwei/hotloadjs/details)
+It has been published at [https://www.gitbook.com/book/duhongwei/hotloadjs/details](https://www.gitbook.com/book/duhongwei/hotloadjs/details)

 ## LICENCE